codingwithpatel/Tetris-using-wheels/out/artifacts/Tetris_jar/README.md

-Download this file to play.
+Download the .jar file to play.